wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 question contains no test of process identity at all.
 Deleting our extra condition resolved the hang.
 See section 2.

-**2. It let an outsider choose which version of the algorithm encrypted their data, and told nobody.** Whether the save succeeds depends on how busy the machine is, and system load is something an outside party can influence without any cryptographic attack.
+**2. It let an outside party influence which version of the algorithm encrypted their data, and did not report the change.** Whether the save succeeds depends on how busy the machine is, and system load is something an outside party can influence without any cryptographic attack.
 The two versions did not have the same security
 properties: the fast one is constant-time, the plain C one performed table